Lawrence Jacobs (lawyer): Time Inc.

 On November 1, 2013, Jacobs returned to the private sector, joining Time Inc. as it began its transformation from a publishing house into a media corporation, all while being spun off from its parent company, Time Warner.
 Jacob played an important role in the company's transition into a public corporation.

 Personal life

 Jacobs is a Democrat.
 He was a supporter of Hillary Clinton's 2008 presidential campaign.
-Jacobs also endorsed Hillary Clinton in the run-up for the 2016 U.S. presidential election.
+Jacobs also backed Hillary Clinton in the run-up for the 2016 U.S. presidential election.

 He lives with his wife Hannah and their two daughters on the Upper West Side of New York City.
 Jacobs youngest daughter is intellectually disabled.

+Jacobs' eldest daughter, Emily, is a political journalist.
+She is an alumna of Fox News and The New York Post, and currently covers Congress for Jewish Insider.

 Philanthropy

 Jacobs is involved in many philanthropic efforts including those that grant educational opportunities for people from underprivileged backgrounds.
 Because of this involvement, he has been associated with numerous organizations.

 In March 2008, Jacobs was honored for his work with the JCRC and was awarded the Corporate Leader Award.
 He was presented with the award by his colleague, Fox News President and CEO Roger Ailes.

 Jacobs was the honoree at the Cooke Center for Learning and Development on April 27, 2009, where he received the Cooke's Founders Award.
 He spoke out against discrimination directed towards people with disabilities.
 Jacobs has been a fervent supporter of disability awareness.
 He is against the misuse of the word "retard" because of its offensive connotation towards people with special needs.
 Jacobs was honored while he was Chairman of the Cooke Center Board of Directors.